Lahpet: Preparation styles

 Burmese lahpet (လက်ဖက်သုပ်) is served in two main forms.
 The first is mainly ceremonial and is called A-hlu lahpet (အလှူလက်ဖက်, လက်ဖက်သုပ်လူကြီးသုပ် or အဖွားကြီးအိုသုပ်) or Mandalay lahpet.
 The second form is mostly served with meals and is more popular.

 Mandalay lahpet is traditionally served in a shallow lacquerware dish with a lid and several compartments called a lahpet ohk.
 Pickled tea flavored with sesame oil is put in the central compartment.
-Other compartments may include ingredients such as crisp fried garlic, chickpeas, butterfly peas, Australian peas, toasted sesame and peanuts, crushed dried shrimp, preserved shredded ginger and fried shredded coconut.
+Other compartments may include ingredients such as crisp fried garlic, chickpeas, lablab, butterfly peas, Australian peas, toasted sesame and peanuts, crushed dried shrimp, preserved shredded ginger and fried shredded coconut.

 Lahpet is served in this form for hsun kyway (offering a meal to monks) at Buddhist novitiation ceremonies called shinbyu and at weddings.
 No special occasion or ceremony in Myanmar is considered complete without Mandalay lahpet.
 In nat (spirit) worship, lahpet is offered to the guardian spirits of forests, mountains, rivers, and fields.
 Invitations to a shinbyu are traditionally done by calling from door to door with a lahpet ohk, and acceptance is indicated by partaking in it.

 Lahpet may be served as a snack or after a meal for family and visitors.
 It is usually placed in the center of the table with the green tea.
 It has a bittersweet and pungent taste and leafy texture.
 Many believe in its medicinal properties for the digestive system and for controlling bile and mucus.
 Its stimulant effect (from the caffeine in tea) is especially popular with students preparing for exams, pwè goers at all-night theatrical performances, and funeral aides who keep watch on caskets overnight.